When You Come to the End of the Day

 When You Come to the End of the Day is Perry Como's fourth RCA Victor 12" long-playing album, released in 1958 and the second recorded in stereophonic sound.

+Overview

-It was recorded as an album of inspirational songs featuring well known traditional hymns such as "In the Garden" and modern inspirational tunes including "May The Good Lord Bless and Keep You".
+When You Come to the End of the Day was recorded as an album of inspirational songs featuring well known traditional hymns such as "In the Garden" and modern inspirational tunes including "May the Good Lord Bless and Keep You".
 The album was reissued on compact disc in 2001.

+Chart performance

+The album peaked at No. 16 on both the Billboard Best Selling LP's chart and the Cash Box Best Selling Pop Albums chart in January 1959.